hackoregon/transportation-systems-ridership-analysis/README.md

 ## Usage
 1. Clone this repo and `cd` into it.
 2. Copy the raw data file `passenger_census.csv` into the directory.
+3. Set the POSTGRES_PASSWORD host environment variable to a strong password.
-3. `docker-compose up --build`.
+4. `docker-compose up --build`.
 This will run everything.
 When it finishes you'll see

     ```
     passenger_census_1  | PostgreSQL init process complete; ready for start up.